 All you need is one iPad and one compatible robot (Sphero, Ollie, SPRK, and SPRK+).
 After downloading the free app, you can expect the following:

-- Printable coding blocks perfect for student collaboration.
+- Printable coding blocks perfect for student collaboration (also available in Spanish).

 - An interface for scanning code blocks into the app.